samanthaming/samanthaming.com/articles/tidbits/77-html-kbd-tag.md

 > <kbd>Ctrl</kbd>
 > <p>Ctrl</p>

 As you can tell, it looks quite plain 😅.
-It simply just has the **monspace** font.
+It just has the **monspace** font.
 If you open it up in your dev tools, this is what you will get:

 ```css
 /* Default Style */